 Once you compile and provide the necessary evidence to verify your 2640 claim and the claim is accepted, all that’s left is for you and your ex to sell your former marital home.
 After repaying the bank anything you and your ex still owe on the house, what’s left is equity.
 You are reimbursed your down payment from that equity first; whatever remains is then considered community property and is subject to equitable division in your divorce.

-Consult a Fresno divorce attorney who can help you recover your down payment
+Consult a Fresno and San Diego divorce attorney who can help you recover your down payment

 If you have questions about your right to the down payment you paid from separate property, reach out to the Law Office of Rebecca Medina today.
 We understand all aspects of equitable division laws related to divorce in California and provide our clients with unparalleled service.
 To learn more, call (559) 785-3295 or contact us online and schedule a consultation.